strangelove-ventures/heighliner/addChain.md

 `libraries` -> Any extra libraries from the build environment needed in the final image.

-`target-libraries` -> Any extra libraries from the target image needed in the final image.
+`target-libraries` -> Any extra libraries from the target image needed in the final image (cargo Dockerfiles only).

 ## Verify Build: